+In general, try to make your writing fresh.
+It will seem stale if it reads like journalese.
 Prose such as this is often freighted with codewords (writers apply respected to someone they approve of, militant to someone they disapprove of, prestigious to something you won't have heard of).
 The story usually starts with First the good news, inevitably to be followed in due course by Now the bad news.
 An alternative is Another week, another bomb (giving rise to thoughts of Another story, another hackneyed opening).
-Or, It was the best of times, it was the worst of times - and certainly the feeblest of introductions.
+Or, It was the best of times, it was the worst of times - and certainly the feeblest of introductions (except when Dickens first thought of it).
 A quote will then be inserted, attributed to one (never an) industry analyst, and often the words If, and it's a big if ...
 Towards the end, after an admission that the author has no idea what is going on, there is always room for One thing is certain, before rounding off the article with As one wag put it ...